 In the Fighting Fantasy title Island of the Lizard King, swords like this are the only thing that can harm the Lizard King; and he uses them himself, oddly enough, keeping them in his fortress.

+The sword of Discworld's Chaos is made of blue fire, a flame so hot that it goes to the other side and becomes absolute cold.
+On his off days, he uses it to keep the milk he sells fresh.
 Also, in Lords and Ladies magic is described as being like "a flaming sword that burns all the way down to the pommel" to emphasise how dangerous using it is, and why wizards and witches don't use it for mundane things.

 The Midnight Angel from the Wild Cards series is able to summon a gigantic flaming sword as one of her powers.